charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 #### II.5.f) The `class_for` Modifier

-In pure Clprolf, there is an optional modifier **`class_for`** that may be used instead of `class`.
+The modifier **`class_for`** may be used in a class declaration to make the architectural role of the component explicit.

-It appears before the role keyword and simply expresses that this is “a class for” the agent or worker.
+It appears before the role keyword and expresses that the class is declared *for* a specific ontological role (agent or worker).

-This construct is rarely needed in practice.
-It mainly exists as a stylistic option showing that Clprolf does not hide the notion of class.

-Note: this modifier is not available in the Clprolf frameworks, since the standard `class` keyword already exists there.

-Examples:
+Example:

 ```clprolf
 public class_for agent Car { ... }
 ```

+> The keyword `for` introduces an explicit architectural commitment.
+> A component is not only named.
+It is declared for a precise ontological role.
+> This declaration constrains its evolution.

+The use of `class_for` is optional.
+It provides a more explicit form of declaration but does not change the underlying semantics.

+In framework-based environments (e.g., Java), the standard `class` keyword remains in use.

 ---